mapbender/mapbender-documentation/en/quickstart.rst

 **Dimensions:**

 This function is relevant for sources with a time dimension.
-Further information can be found on the following page: `Dimensions Handler <dimensions_handler.html>`_.
+Further information can be found under :ref:`dimensions_handler`.

 **Vendor Specific Parameter:**